vinayakrajurs/Sample-Convolution-Interaction-Syntheic-Data/README.md

 heterogeneity

 3.)
-For the first time, a Sample Convolution and Interactive Learning based approach is introduced to achieve accu- rate battery parameter approximation.
+For the first time, a Sample Convolution and Interactive Learning based approach is introduced to achieve accurate battery parameter approximation.

 # Procedure to run this code-